Debond-Protocol/Debond-Bank/README.md

 ## Debond-Bank:

 This repository consist of the contracts that manage the issuance and redemption of bonds and interfacing with the APM to permit addition/subtraction of the liquidity respectively, thus being the core part of protocol that interfaces with Bonds contract.

 ## Contracts
 1. Bank Contract : This contract acts as custodian of bonds by allowing buy/stake bonds with their collaterals being ERC20 (DBIT/DGOV or other whitelisted tokens)/WETH .
 Only the class of bonds that are agreed upon by the governance can be issued by the functions of the contract.
 Bonds are instantiated into different class based upon the underlying collateral, nature of issuance/ redemption condition (fixed/floating rate bonds).

 2. BankBondManager: abstract contract inherited by Bank contract for interacting directly with the DebondBond contract to issue bonds, creating nonce , finding the bondProgress towards maturity, etc.

-3. BankData: Storage contract with  bank structures defined below:
+3. BankData: Storage contract with Bank structures defined below:
 ```solidity

     mapping(uint256 => mapping(uint256 => bool)) _canPurchase; // mapping(class(BondERC20) => class(DebondTokenBond) => bool isPurchasable).